Overworked And Overwhelmed?

 Until next time…

-Stephen Lynch is the author of the award-winning book; “Business Execution for RESULTS – A practical guide for leaders of small to mid-sized firms” winner in the “Management” category of the 2014 Small Business Book Awards in the USA.
-He’s written articles on strategy and management for The Economist magazine and coached hundreds of companies in the USA, Canada, Australia, and New Zealand.
+Stephen Lynch is the author of the award-winning book; “Business Execution for RESULTS: A practical guide for leaders of small to mid-sized firms” winner in the “Management” category of the 2014 Small Business Book Awards in the USA.